• Skip to main content

 Staoineag Bothy via Corrour Station

-20-22 June 2022 (check out those numbers!)
-Highlights from a Summer Solstice 2022 two-nighter near Fort William.
-The original plan was to find a wild camp.
-But I was inspired by the “Overnight at Staoineag Bothy” route in Scottish Bothy Walks, which I’ve had on my hit list for a while now (Walk …
+In this post I’m sharing highlights from a Summer Solstice two-nighter near Fort William that we took on 20-22 June 2022 (how cool is that date?).
+The original plan was to find a wild camp, but I was inspired by the “Overnight at Staoineag Bothy” route in Scottish Bothy Walks, which I’ve had on …

 Read moreStaoineag Bothy via Corrour Station